Listed below are frequently asked questions about economics for undergraduate students.

 Up to three credits from study abroad can be used towards the minor.

-How do I get courses from outside the economics dept to count for the economics major?
+How do I get courses from outside the economics dept to count towards the BA in Economics?

-Your faculty advisor can approve three credits (one course) from out-of-the-department as an elective in the major.
-Commonly approved out-of-department courses are FIN-365, SIS-385, IBUS-300, and MKTG-300.
+Your faculty advisor can approve three credits (one course) from another department as an elective towards the BA in Economics.
+Out-of-department courses cannot be used in place of ECON electives in the BS, the Economics minor, or the Math & Econ programs.
+Commonly approved out-of-department courses are FIN-365, SIS-320, IBUS-300, and MKTG-300.
+SISU-32x (courses in the political economy group) may also be used.
 When you speak to your advisor about a substitution, your advisor will enter the information as an Advising Comment in the Advising Wizard on https://myau.american.edu.
 This information is kept on https://myau.american.edu and can be viewed by all advisors.
 This information will be reviewed by the Department of Economics and noted by the Registrar as your application for graduation is reviewed.
-If you have a special need for an updated DARS, please visit an academic advisor in the College; Ms. Anne Kaiser is especially well-acquainted with economics programs.
+If you have a special need for an updated DARS, please visit an academic advisor in the College; Mr. Darian Mitchell is especially well-acquainted with economics programs.

 My College academic advisor or economics faculty advisor said I could make a substitution of an out-of-department course in my program, but the DARS report doesn't show it.
 How do I correct that?

 When you speak to your advisor about a substitution, your advisor will enter the information as an Advising Comment (on the right-hand navigation bar) in the Advising Wizard on https://myau.american.edu.
 This information is kept on https://myau.american.edu and can be viewed by all advisors.
 Advising Comments will be reviewed by the Economics Department and recorded by the Registrar after your application for graduation.
-If you have a special need for an updated DARS, please visit an academic advisor in the College; Ms. Anne Kaiser <link> has particular expertise in Economics programs.
+If you have a special need for an updated DARS, please visit an academic advisor in the College; Mr. Darian Mitchell has particular expertise in Economics programs.

 How do I get an internship for credit in economics?

 First, identify and secure an internship opportunity.
-For more information on finding and securing internships, visit the Career Center and check the AU Economics: Opportunties for Students blog.
-After you have secured an opportunity that you believe will enhance your economic program, contact the Economics Internship Advisor (currently Prof. Sonenshine).
+Remember that finding an internship takes time.
+You will need to begin your search well in advance of the start of the semester if you intend to get credit.
+For more information on finding and securing internships, visit the Career Center and check the AU Economics page on Facebook.
+After you have secured an opportunity that you believe will enhance your economic program, contact the Economics Internship Advisor (currently Prof. Park).
 In general, for an internship to count towards your economics degree you must register for ECON-491.
+This means you will need to complete academic assignments over the course of the semester.
+(For examples, see the most recent syllabus for ECON-491).
+Fill out the Internship Registration Form.
+Once the form is completed, it should be taken to AU Central so that the "course" can be entered on your schedule.
+The deadline for adding an internship is the last day to add a course for the semester, which is normally the end of the second week of classes.
 If you are not certain whether an internship opportunity is likely to have sufficient economics content, please contact the Economics Internship Advisor.

 How do I get an internship in teaching economics?